-5.17 Sample, Extruder The sample extruder shall be capable of extruding the soil core from the sampling tube at a uniform rate in the same direction of travel as the sample entered the tube and with minimum disturbance of the sample.
-If the soil core is not extruded vertically, care should be taken to avoid bending stresses on the core due to gravity.
-Conditions at the time of sample removal may dictate the direction of removal, but the principal concern is to minimize the degree of disturbance.

-5.18 Timer-A timing device indicating the elapsed testing time to the nearest 1 s shall be used to obtain consolidation data (8.3.3).

-5.19 Balance-A balance or scale conforming to the requirements of Specification D4753 readable to four significant digits.

-5.20 Water Deaeration Device-The amount of dissolved gas (air) in the water used to saturate the specimen shall be decreased by boiling, by heating and spraying into a vacuum, or by any other method that will satisfy the requirement for saturating the specimen within the limits imposed by the available maximum back pressure and time to perform the test.

-5.21 Testing Environment-The consolidation and shear portion of the test shall be performed in an environment where temperature fluctuations are less than $\pm 4^{\circ}C(\pm 7.2^{\circ}F)$ and there is no direct contact with sunlight.

-5.22 Miscellaneous Apparatus-Specimen trimming and carving tools including a wire saw, steel straightedge, miter box, vertical trimming lathe, apparatus for preparing reconstituted specimens, membrane and O-ring expander, water content cans, and data sheets shall be provided as required.
+- 5.16 Data Acquisition-Specimen behavior may be recorded manually or by electronic digital or analog recorders.
+If electronic data acquisition is used, it shall be necessary to calibrate the measuring devices through the recording device using known input standards. - 5.17 Timer-A timing device indicating the elapsed testing time to the nearest 1 s shall be used to obtain consolidation data (8.3.3). - 5.18 Balance-A balance or scale conforming to the requirements of Specification D4753 readable to four significant digits. - 5.19 Water Deaeration Device-The amount of dissolved gas (air) in the water used to saturate the specimen shall be decreased by boiling, by heating and spraying into a vacuum, or by any other method that will satisfy the requirement for saturating the specimen within the limits imposed by the available maximum back pressure and time to perform the test. - 5.20 Testing Environment-The consolidation and shear portion of the test shall be performed in an environment where temperature fluctuations are less than ± 4 °C (± 7.2 °F) and there is no direct exposure with sunlight. - 5.21 Miscellaneous Apparatus-Specimen trimming and carving tools including a wire saw, steel straightedge, miter box, vertical trimming lathe, apparatus for preparing reconstituted specimens, membrane and O-ring expander, water content cans, and data sheets shall be provided as required.